woocommerce/woocommerce/readme.txt

 * Tweak - UX - Only display validation result on required fields
 * Tweak - Product column widths in admin
 * Tweak - .shipping_address clears to avoid flash of ugliness in some themes when revealing shipping address
+* Tweak - created an icon font for the star ratings to improve consistency
 * Localisation - NZ States

 = 2.0.5 - 26/03/2013 =